-The Mandate sets out the system for penalising non-compliant suppliers under the Threshold.
+The Mandate also sets out the system for penalising non-compliant suppliers under the Threshold.
+Agencies should perform all processes as outlined in this document, in conjunction with the Ethical Supplier Threshold Standard Operating Procedure.

 2.1 Low value procurement